+The financial statements are presented in US Dollar.
 The functional currency of the Company is US Dollar.

 Transactions and balances

 Transactions in foreign currencies are initially recorded by the Company at the functional currency using spot rates on the date the transactions.